tyadav4268/federated_finetuning_llm/readme.md

 Core Principle: Flower is designed to operate on different machines.
 The client simply connects to the server's public IP and port.

-Setup Commands (assuming your script is named fed_qlora_medqa.py):
+Setup Commands:

 A. Start the Server (The aggregator)

-python fed_qlora_medqa.py --mode server --server_address 127.0.0.1:8080 --min_clients 2
+python fed_qlora_medqa.py --mode server --server_address 127.0.0.1:8080

 B. Start the Clients (The trainers)